 Let's look at the two most obvious undesirable outcomes:

-If itdoes not generate enquiries At All:
+1. If it does not ATTRACT enquiries At All:

 (Even people with your business card, leaflet or advert will use a search engine rather than laboriously type in your website address.)

-This leads on to the area of Search Engine Optimization (SEO) development and maintenance.
+These are technical problems and lead to the area of Search Engine Optimization (SEO) development and maintenance.

 ... it is probably because it is not visited often enough.